 You do not need to hire a lawyer to help you through the steps of conveying real property.
 All the tiny details can confound you if you try to do it on your own without the proper form.
 Sometimes there are nuances such as joint tenants with rights or tenants in common.
 These might sound like the same thing but they are not.
 Then there are variations such as rights of survivorship.

-administrator deed form
+blank deed form

-warranty deed form
+contract for deed form

-referee deed form
+quit claim deed form